 Notice it takes only 10 touches and 20 seconds for the team to score the goal!

 If only it were that easy.
-The truth is, it takes great skill and teamwork to effectively move the soccer ball with speed.
-And it takes more than speed to score goals every time, as we’ll see now.
+The truth is, it takes great skill and teamwork to move the soccer ball with speed effectively.
+And it takes more than speed to score goals every time.

 Best Soccer Goals

 How do you score a soccer goal every time?

 To score soccer goals every time, one thing helps above all else: practice.
 But to get better at scoring soccer goals, Players must know the best things to practice.